 8. Check Your Robots.txt File

 When it comes to first optimizing your site, check your robots.txt file which will usually be located at www.domain.com/robots.txt to make sure no key pages are being blocked from being crawled by the search engines.
 If you see Disallow: / followed by any directory or page name, ask yourself whether it should be accessible to search engines.
-The best practice is to block admin panels and low quality pages which need to be in place but you don’t want search engines indexing, however if there’s anything you regard as a core page in there, take it out!
+The best practice is to block admin panels and low-quality pages that need to be in place but you don’t want search engines indexing, however, if there’s anything you regard as a core page in there, take it out!

 9. Multi-Device Friendly

 Some may argue this technically isn’t an on-page SEO factor, given a site being multi-device friendly isn’t always a prerequisite of attaining top search positions, but it should always be looked at…if only from a conversion optimization perspective.

 If at all possible, opt for a responsive version of your site which will resize to each device.
 There was a fantastic post by the team at Koozai who recently touched upon the importance of having a responsive site and how they’ve got a whopping 7 versions of their site for different devices.

 We certainly live and work in a multi-device world and with rumors that mobile usage is set to surpass desktop usage at some point this year, perhaps now is the time to start designing sites for mobile devices first and desktops second?